mataroa-blog/mataroa/README.md

 python manage.py migrate
 ```

-Also, you can initialise your database with some sample development data with:
+Also, initialising the database with some sample development data is possible with:

 ```sh
 python manage.py populate_dev_data